-Wabter's long-term financial goals are to generate cash flow in excess of net income, maintain a strong credit profile while minimizing our overall cost of capital, increase margins through strict attention to cost controls, and increase revenues through a focused growth strategy, including global and market expansion, new products and technologies, aftermarket products and services, and acquisitions.
-In addition, Management evaluates the Company's short-term operational performance through measures such as quality and on-time delivery.
+Wabtec's long-term financial goals are to generate cash flow in excess of net income, maintain a strong credit profile while minimizing our overall cost of capital, increase margins through strict attention to cost controls and implementation of the Wabtec Performance System, and increase revenues through a focused growth strategy, including global and market expansion, new products and technologies, aftermarket products and services, and acquisitions.
+In addition, Management evaluates the Company's current operational performance through measures such as quality and on-time delivery.

 The Company monitors a variety of factors and statistics to gauge market activity.
 The North America freight rail industry is largely driven by general economic conditions, which can cause fluctuations in rail traffic.
 Based on those fluctuations, railroads can increase or decrease purchases of new locomotives and freight cars.
 In 2010, U.S. freight rail traffic increased due to the improving overall economy.
 According to the Association of American Railroads, in 2010, revenue ton-miles increased 8.5%, carloadings increased 7.3% and intermodal loadings increased 14.2%, compared to the same period of 2009, as rail traffic rebounded strongly from the 2008-09 economic recession.
-Through mid-March 2011, revenue ton-miles were up about 6.5%, carloadings were up about 5.3% and intermodal loadings were up about 8.1%, compared to the same period of 2010.
+Through mid-July 2011, revenue ton-miles were up 3.5%, carloadings were up 2.4% and intermodal loadings were up 7.2%, compared to the same period of 2010.
 This has had a favorable effect on the Company's Freight Group, with increased demand for new locomotives and freight cars, and for aftermarket products and services.
-About 15% of the Company's revenues are directly related to deliveries of new freight cars, so an improvement in that market would have a favorable effect on the Company's financial results.
+About 15% of the Company's revenues are directly related to deliveries of new freight cars, so the improvement in that market has had a favorable effect on the Company's financial results.
 Whether demand continues to improve will depend largely on continued strength in the overall economy and in rail traffic volumes.

 In 2008, the U.S. government enacted rail safety legislation that requires certain freight and passenger railroads to equip certain locomotives with positive train control technology by the end of 2015.
 This technology includes an on-board locomotive computer and related software, which are being developed by Wabtec.
 As the industry leader, Wabtec expects to benefit from increased sales of train control-related products and engineering services as the technology is deployed throughout the industry.
+PTC revenue was about \$20.0 million for the six months ended June 30, 2011.

 The North American transit rail industry is driven by government spending and ridership.
 According to the American Public Transportation Association, spending under SAFETEA-LU, the federal government's transportation funding bill increased about 6% in 2009 and remained consistent in 2010, while ridership decreased about 4% and 1% in 2009 and 2010, respectively, due to the recession and its impact on employment levels.
-Ridership increased 16% in the fourth quarter of 2010.
+Ridership increased 1.6% in the first quarter of 2011, the first quarterly increase since the fourth quarter of 2008.
 Although SAFETEA-LU expired in September 2009, the bill has been extended through September 2011, with funding at about 2009 levels.
 Spending in 2011 is expected to remain at about current levels at least until a new bill has been passed.